 On the one hand, we can’t blame them.
 They live a simple and quiet existence in this picturesque village and maybe they just don’t like the fact that tourism is having too much of an impact on their rustic way of life.
 And, while Hongcun already welcomes many Chinese visitors, this place is not yet well known among foreigners who, by the way, until recently required a permit to visit Hongcun.

 Unesco World Heritage

-On the other hand, though, they are well aware of the fact that, since 2000, they are UNESCO World Heritage and thus they like to exploit this to its fullest, which means they want you to pay an entrance fee.
-On top of that, there are multiple guards stationed at different entries and exits of the village to check your ticket.
-Very authentic… Also, not everyone was acting so strange when they saw us.
-Actually, most of the people were really friendly, basically like all Chinese.
+On the other hand, though, they are well aware of the fact that, since 2000, they are UNESCO World Heritage.
+And so they like to exploit this to the fullest, which means they want you to pay an entrance fee.
+On top of that, there are multiple guards stationed at different entries and exits to check your ticket.
+Very authentic…

 I think we were still lucky to have seen Hongcun at this moment.
-Right now, it’s not that easy to get there by public transport (there are only a handful of buses a day I guess) and there’s still not that much information to find on the internet, but I think that in ten, maybe five years already, this picturesque village will be too touristic.
-Souvenir shops are slowly making its entrance, modern bars and restaurants are emerging and then there’s the entrance fee…
+It’s currently not that easy to get there by public transport and there’s not that much information to find online.
+I think that in ten, maybe five years already, this picturesque village will be too touristic.
+Souvenir shops are slowly making their entrance, modern bars and restaurants are emerging and then there’s the entrance fee.

 Either way, Hongcun was definitely worth a visit and it was a nice end to our trip to the Anhui province.
 We stayed there for about three hours and after that, we went back to Huangshan Railway Station by taxi (160 RMB) to catch our train to Shanghai.